juliecherner/Linkdin_Auto_Bot_Client/README.md

 # Signing in and signing up

-The application is designed for company's inner needs and it is used by 1 team and a few users.
-Because of this requirements there is no possibility for the user that is not a member of the team to sign up by himself.
+The application is designed for the company's inner needs and it is used by 1 team and a few users.
+Because of this requirement there is no possibility for the user that is not a member of the team to sign up by himself.

 If password and name of the user are correct, the user is redirected to the home page.
 In the case if not the user gets the warning about the error of logging in.